SymageDocs API User Manual

 | Tabular (CSV/JSON) | ceil(rows/50 + ceil(rows × max(cols−10, 0) / 500)) |

 JSON and CSV are always free.
-Every bundle includes
+Every dataset zip includes

 ground_truth/json/andground_truth/data.csvat no extra cost.
 They are not selectable inoutput_formats.